flatpak/flatpak-docs/docs/module-sources.rst

 should be avoided altogether.

-``path`` should be the path of the local directory relative to the manifest root path, whoose contents will be copied during build.
+``path`` should be the path of the local directory relative to the manifest root path, whose contents will be copied during build.

 .. code-block:: yaml